 Aerial view of the restaurant and patio in 1989.
 This shot is looking southeast.
 Courtesy of Durham Museum.

-Mary passed away in 2011 followed by Yano in 2013 the same year he was inducted into the Omaha Restaurant Association Hall of Fame.
-The building sat abandoned until it was purchased by a developer and later demolished to make way for a 5-story mixed use building with 110 apartment units, health clinic and commercial space.
+Mary passed away in 2011 followed by Yano in 2013, the same year he was inducted into the Omaha Hospitality Hall of Fame.
+The building has since been demolished and in its place stands a 5-story mixed-use apartment building with 110 units, a health clinic, and commercial space, much-needed additions to the North Omaha neighborhood that sits across from Metropolitan Community College.

 Google Maps view of the building that sits on the former Mister C’s property.